atomic-penguin/cookbook-gitlab-deprecated/README.md

   - Defaults to gitlab['app\_home'] + backups/

 * gitlab['backup\_keep\_time']
   - In seconds.
-Older backups will be deleted.
+Older backups will automatically be deleted when new backup is created.
+Set to 0 to keep backups forever.
   - Defaults to 604800

 Usage